JuLahitte/JuLahitte/README.md

 I'm a professional Accountant for more than seven years and a passionate about technology.
 So in the last few years, I’m currently learning about Data Analitycs and Data Science.

-In 2019, 2020 and 2021| I did different courses, for example [!Data Analitycs](https://www.coderhouse.com/online/data-analytics) and Introduction to Phyton in IEEE-ITBA Student Chapter.
+In 2019, 2020 and 2021| I did different courses, for example [Data Analitycs](https://www.coderhouse.com/online/data-analytics) and Introduction to Phyton in IEEE-ITBA Student Chapter.

 ### Find me at: